beve-org/beve/README.md

 # EVE - Efficient Versatile Encoding
 *High performance, tagged binary data specification like JSON.*

+> IMPORTANT ARCHIVAL NOTE:
+>
+> This format is under active testing and development.
+It is not yet recommended for long term archival use.
+It will be locked for archival use after thorough testing and carefully tweaking the specification.

 - Maps directly to and from JSON
 - Schema less, fully described, like JSON (can be used to store documents)
 - Little endian for maximum performance on modern CPUs